This tutorial will take you through a basic introduction to kidney structure and function.

 The adrenal cortex is responsible for releasing aldosterone when blood K+ is too high.
 But we also want to release aldosterone when the blood volume has decreased.
 This is the job of the renin-angiotensin-aldosterone pathway.

-A specialized group of cells is found at the place where the glomerulus and the distal convoluted tubule are closest together.
+A specialized group of cells is found at the place where the glomerulus and the junction between the loop of Henle and the distal convoluted tubule are close together.
 This group of cells is called the juxtaglomerular apparatus (that just means 'close to the glomerulus').

 One group of cells, shown in purple, is called the granular cells.
 These cells are attached to the afferent arteriole, and can detect how much blood is coming into the glomerulus.
 When blood flow decreases, they are responsible for releasing renin and starting the pathway which will eventually turn on the Na+/K+ ATPase pumps in the distal tubule and reabsorb Na+ and water to the blood.